ClickHouse/clickhouse-docs/docs/en/guides/creating-tables.md

 sidebar_label: Creating Tables
 ---

-# Creating Tables in ClickHouse
+# Creating Tables in ClickHouse Cloud

  Like most database management systems, ClickHouse logically groups tables into **databases**.
 Use the `CREATE DATABASE` command to create a new database in ClickHouse: